bluebillywig/google-cast-sdk-dynamic-ios/README.md

 # google-cast-sdk-dynamic-ios

-Dynamic Framework Google Cast: hosting for cocoapods bacause google does not offer this
+This repo hosts the dynamic library for Google Cast SDK in Cocoapods which for some unknown reason google haven't done.